msedgren/cursing_less_talon/README.md

 - cut until color shape key: cut from the current location until the end (if beyond) or beginning (if behind) of the token at the specified color, shape, and key position.
   For example: `cut until yellow circle air` will select the token with an a character with a yellow circle above it.
-- cut until color shape key: cut from the current location until the end (if beyond) or beginning (if behind) of the token at the specified color, shape, and key position.
-  For example: `cut until yellow circle air` will cut from current position until the token with an a character with a yellow circle above it.

 ### Clearing